mfx-inria/curvislicer/README.md

 # How to use

 This repository is meant to be built from source, and includes binaries (Windows) of some required external tools.
-It is primarily developed under Windows with Visual Studio Community 2019.
+It is primarily developed under Windows with Visual Studio C++ 2019.
 There is not reason this would not work under Linux, but we did not have time yet to make the scripts, external binaires, etc. Contributions are welcome!

-We will also provide a binary release package, so check the files there.
+We will also provide a binary release package, so check the available files there.

 ## Prerequisites:

-You need to have Visual C++ Studio and CMake installed.
+You need to have Visual Studio C++ and CMake latest installed.

 ### IceSL

-Install the latest version of [IceSL](https://icesl.loria.fr/download/) (the latest version adds a small feature to work with curvislice).
+Install the latest version of [IceSL](https://icesl.loria.fr/download/) (adds a small feature to work with curvislice).

 Once installed, copy the folder "curvi" (in the /resources folder) into IceSL printer profiles folder ; on Windows this is **%appdata%/IceSL/icesl-printers/fff/**